 Preheat oven to 375 degrees.
 Whisk together flour, corn meal, sugar, baking soda and salt in a large bowl.

 Add beaten egg to flour mixture and stir.
-Stir in buttermilk and 1 tsp melted butter.
+Stir in buttermilk and 1 tbsp melted butter.

 Stir until completely mixed.

-Bake at 375 degrees for 20-30 minutes until cornbread is set and baked through.
+Bake at 375 degrees for 20-25 minutes until cornbread is set and baked through and lightly golden on top.
 Slice into triangles and serve.